heyallan/aoc/README.md

 ## Day 1: Part 1

-**Prompt #1:**
+**Prompt:**

-> On each line, the calibration value can be found by combining the first digit and the last digit (in that order) to form a single two-digit number.
+> On each line, the value can be found by combining the first digit and the last digit (in that order) to form a single two-digit number.
 What is the sum of all of the calibration values?

-Plan:
+**Plan:**
 - brute force first, optimize later
 - break down the input data into lines
 - split the lines into single tokens